Bogdan0255/Windows-management-instrument-of-pc/README.md

 #Windows-management-instrument-of-pc

-WMI is the easiest way to way to obtain informations about your PC
+WMI is the easiest way to obtain informations about your PC

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/Bogdan0255/Windows-management-instrument-of-pc)